iTunes: About iOS backups

 Where are iTunes backups stored on your computer

-The folder where your backup data is stored depends on the computer's operating system.
-Make sure the backup folder is included in your data-backup routine. iTunes places the backup files in the following places:
+The folder where your backup data is stored depends on your computer's operating system.
+Make sure the backup folder is included in your data-backup routine. iTunes places the backup files in these places:

 - Mac: ~/Library/Application Support/MobileSync/Backup/